-What takes you over the edge?
+What take you over the edge?
 A dirty bike.

-What’s your trick, skill or the thing that gives you an EDGE?
+What your trick, skill, or thing that gives you an EDGE?
 I can wear clothes that are highlighter yellow and still look good doing it.

-Dan grew up in the Grand Valley, but comes to us most recently from Telluride CO where he ran shops and service centers for many years.
-Dan was a pro level downhiller for a decade on the Mountain States Cup series and was the mechanic for many of his fellow racers.
-Wanting to move to an environment with more warm weather riding and a lower cost of living Dan succumbed to the “Curse of the Valley” and came back home.
+Dan grew up in the Grand Valley, but came to us recently from Telluride, CO where he ran shops and service centers for many years.
+Dan was a pro-level downhiller for a decade on the Mountain States Cup series and was the mechanic for many of his fellow racers.
+As he wanted to move to an environment with more warm weather riding and a lower cost of living, Dan succumbed to the ‘Curse of the Valley’ and came home.

 What takes you over the edge?

-Good: All day rides culminating @ a campfire with good friends
+Good: All-day rides culminating at a campfire with good friends.

-What’s your trick, skill or the thing that gives you an EDGE?
+What’s your trick, skill, or thing that gives you an EDGE?
 I love helping people enjoy their bicycles!

-Ahh Greg, or G-Regular as we like to call him, has a penchant for long rides and has toured, mostly on dirt and obscure tracks, throughout Western North America and in Hawaii, New Zealand, Chile and Mongolia.
-(He once tried riding to the Moon, but suffered from GaLactic Acid build-up.)
-When not riding he’s often taking photos of riding and has been published in Mountain Flyer and Dirt Rag magazines and maintains one of the best blogs on the web.
-Despite years of experience in bike shops, he still cannot ride a wheelie. http://www.dirtanddogs.blogspot.com
+Greg, or G-Regular as we like to call him, has a penchant for long rides and has toured, mostly on dirt and obscure tracks, throughout western North American and in Hawaii, New Zealand, Chile, and Mongolia.
+(He once tried riding to the moon but suffers from ga-lactic acid build-up).
+When not riding, he’s often taking photos of riding and has been published in Mountain Flyer and Dirt Rag magazines and maintains one of the best blogs on the web.
+Despite years of experience in bike shops, he still cannot ride a wheelie.

-Favorite Quote: “The only thing we have to take seriously is seriousness itself.” -G. Luck
+Favorite Quote: “The only thing we have to take serious is seriousness itself.” -G. Luck

-If I weren’t here I’d be: I have to pick favorites?
+If I weren’t here I’d be… I have to pick?

-What takes you over the edge?
+What take you over the edge?
 Gravity.
-Gravity and “Oops!”
+Gravity and ‘oops!’

-Dan is a shining example of the high quality of folks who “get to work” for OTE.
-Dan has the work ethic a boss dreams of.
-Always positive, ready to hustle, and he also has a high degree of mechanical aptitude.
-Don’t expect Dan to sugar coat anything.
+Dan is a shining example of the high quality of folks who ‘get’ to work for OTE.
+Dan has the work ethic a boss dreams of- always positive, ready to hustle, and he also has a high degree of mechanical aptitude.
+But don’t expect Dan to sugar coat anything.
 If your bike is broken, hand it to him and step away.
 He’ll have it fixed in 15 minutes and at the smallest possible expense.
 He’s a mechanic’s mechanic…helping talented techs figure out technical problems.
 He’s just like James, only more direct.

-Recent favorite ride: Valhala Jump trail at Snowmass Village.
+Recent Favorite Ride: Valhala Jump at Snowmass Village.

-Favorite food: From sweets to steaks, I like to eat and I NEVER get fat.
+Favorite Food: Anything from sweets to steaks.
+I like to eat and I NEVER get fat.